CodingLife1024/blog-content/the-sorting-hat.md

 ![Voldemort](https://github.com/CodingLife1024/blog-content/blob/main/images/hp1.jpg?raw=true)

 Tom Riddle was sorted into Slytherin due to his cunning and his ambition.
 His peers in Slytherin who were adherents of Pureblood ideology might have influenced him to become more like them and believe in Pureblood supremacy.
-Had he been sorted into Gryffindor, Ravenclaw or Hufflepuff, his trajectory might have been altered—though whether for better or worse remains speculative.
+Had he been sorted into Gryffindor, Ravenclaw or Hufflepuff, his trajectory might have been altered - though whether for better or worse remains speculative.
 He was after all, a half-blood himself as he had a muggle father.
 Then again, he might still have turned out to be just as sadistic, as there is a theory that since Voldemort was conceived under the influence of love-potion, he was incapable of love.

 Similarly, had Dumbledore been sorted into Slytherin, he might have had a completely different life path.
 He had bad experiences with muggles (his sister Ariana was permanently disabled by muggles and his father was prosecuted for going after the muggle boys who harmed her) and he was also affliated with Grindelwald in his youth.
 He also believed in a complete revamp of wizard-muggle relations supposedly "for the greater good".